SaloniSaxena01/Data-Structure-and-Algorithms/README.md

 └── README.md                             # Readme file
 ```

+**Permutation of string under the topic 5.String is to be updated.**

 ## Open for Contribution

 1. Fork the repository and then clone it.
 For cloning command is: